Signs You Need To Switch Managed IT Service Providers

 As companies grow, that personal touch (including personal accountability) is a common casualty.

 Confession time: Over our 50 years, we’ve had to work very hard to make sure that as we grew, we didn’t slowly lose the things that people liked most about working with us.
 So we went at the problem like a technology provider should — by using technology to automate simpler tasks so human beings could devote more attention to things that require a human touch.
-Every managed IT client also has a technical account manager (TAM) who will get to know their organization and personally make sure their needs are met.
+Every managed IT client also has a Customer Success Manager (CSM) who will get to know their organization and personally make sure their needs are met.

 So, from where I sit, poor customer service isn’t acceptable, no matter how big the provider is.
 And if you’re not getting personalized support, chances are, you’re also missing out on that strategic alignment piece.